Welcome to iCAN KIDS DC

 Q: What is unique about your location?

-Q: If I join the iCAN Hope for Henry what should I expect?
+Q: If I join the iCAN DC chapter, what should I expect?

-A: As a member of our chapter, you should expect to engage with hospitals, researchers, and other partners in the public and private sector, provide input on research ideas, innovative solutions, unmet pediatric needs and priorities, contribute to the design and implementation of clinical studies for children, and serve as a critical voice for children and families in the medical, research and innovation process
+A: As a member of our chapter, you should expect to engage with hospitals, researchers, and other partners in the public and private sector, provide input on research ideas, innovative solutions, unmet pediatric needs and priorities, contribute to the design and implementation of programs children, and serve as a critical voice for children and families in the medical, research and innovation process

 Q: Are you accepting new members?